 Lecture at Movium, Swedish Landscape University, Alnarp, Conference ‘Livet i staden 2012’, 26.jan.2012

-Beatrix, Queen of the Netherlands recently surprised the public with a remarkable speech.
-In her annual Christmas address she said:
+Beatrix, Queen of the Netherlands surprised the public with a remarkable speech: In her annual Christmas address at the end of 2011 she said:

 “Care is not just about individual welfare but about the welfare of all and about the stewardship of the earth.
 With our precious planet is handled carelessly and what it gives us is poorly distributed…..Selfishness and the desire to create abundance blind to the damage to our natural environment and undermine community.
 View the finiteness of what the earth can give.”